405 (film): Production

 The producers shot the film using a digital camcorder and created the special effects using personal computers, all on a budget of $300.
 Furthermore, $140 of the budget paid the fines of two traffic tickets for walking on the highway shoulder while filming, issued by California Highway Patrol Officer Dana Anderson, who is listed in the "Special Thanks" section of the credits.

 405 includes both live action video and computer-generated imagery that took three and a half months to make.
 Before making 405, Branit and Hunt had already taught themselves the use of visual effects software, then worked for a few years as professional visual effects artists.
 Though Hunt had a degree in filmmaking, the use of digital effects software was not commonly taught in school at that time.
 They used a Canon Optura digital video camera.
 The effects were done on Pentium II and Pentium III computers with LightWave 3D, Digital Fusion, and Adobe Premiere.

 The live action footage, consisting of the actors in stationary vehicles, was shot in one weekend with an hour of pick-up shots later.
 The post production and visual effects were completed later by the two filmmakers in their spare time.
 All of the shots outside of the Jeep are entirely computer generated three-dimensional models.
 The actors were shot in vehicles similar to the ones in the film but the exterior shots of the vehicles, the jet, the highway, and background scenery in the movie are composited from still photographs and video applied to three-dimensional digital models.
 About 50% of the shots in the interior of the Jeep are digital effects.

-405 features an American Airlines DC-10, the airline which was the launch customer for the DC-10.
-American operated 60 of the type, although by 2000, the airliner was being phased out of service.
+405 features a DC-10 in basic American Airlines colors, with the "American" title replaced with the word "Airliner".
+American Airlines was the launch customer for the DC-10.
+American operated 60 of the type, although by 2000, the airliner was being phased out of service although the last commercial DC-10 was finally retired in 2014 by Biman Bangladesh.